carlamendescms/carlamendescms/README.md

+“Humans are allergic to change.
+They love to say, "We've always done it this way."
+I try to fight that.
+That's why I have a clock on my wall that runs counter-clockwise.” - Grace Murray Hopper

 ## Hi everyone, I'm Carla! 👋

 I want to become a Data Scientist and to achieve this goal I'm currently learning: